 Since this was happening at a highpoint of British imperial and global might, the British were slow to understand this reaction and were often blinded by their own arrogance.
 There were also economic grievances.
 The continual shoring up of debts affected Indian soldiers.
 To cut costs, high-caste sipahis saw their pay bonuses, or battas, cut.
-The Company’s military and political ambitious were always greater than their fiscal resources.
-And loyal Indian soldiers were now being asked to foot the bill.
+The Company’s military and political ambitions were always greater than its fiscal resources; loyal Indian soldiers were now being asked to foot the bill.

 Add this to the wretched situation of the agrarian economy, of peasants and cultivators, and we can see in hindsight that the economic discontent was real and felt by many.
 There were also political grievances that had been building up.
 First, there was the symbolism of alien rule.
-Company rule and reform after the 1820s brought visibly “modernizing” effects: law courts, government offices, the telegraph, railways, and British commerce.
+Company rule and reform after the 1820s brought visibly “modernizing” effects: Law courts, government offices, the telegraph, railways, and British commerce.

 There was also a spat of rapid annexations from the late 1830s which started to unsettle many regions the British had not yet touched.
-Due to the fiscal debts the Company was constantly trying to recover, the period between 1833’s loss of trading monopoly and the 1856 annexation of Awadh was a Janus-faced one.
+Due to the financial debts the Company was constantly trying to recover, the period between 1833’s loss of trading monopoly and the 1856 annexation of Awadh was a Janus-faced one.
 The “liberal improvement” of India was also the height of the Company’s most militant expansionism.
 It was no irony that the Company was the most aggressive when it was fiscally the reddest.

 The Events of the Uprising